For the original release of 10-sec-resolution labels, see the Download page.

 ..indicates that for the excerpt spanning time 30-40 sec within the YouTube clip s9d-2nhuJCQ, the annotators identified an instance of Cheering (MID /m/053hz1) occurring from t=2.627 sec to t=7.237 sec (4.61 sec duration) within the excerpt.
 Since each excerpt in general includes multiple sound events, there are multiple lines with the same clip id in each file.

 The file audioset_train_strong.tsv describes 934,821 sound events across the 103,463 excerpts from the training set.
-There are 447 MIDs present.
+There are 447 MIDs present, of which 376 are shared with the 527 labels in the original AudioSet data (see discussion in this GitHub issue).
 Note that this comprises significantly more than the 66,924 excerpts promised in the ICASSP paper, reflecting additional annotations collected since writing the paper.

 The file audioset_eval_strong.tsv describes 139,538 segments across the 16,996 excerpts from the evaluation set.
-There are 416 MIDs, 9 of which are not present in the train labels.
+There are 416 unique MIDs, 9 of which are not present in the train labels.
+381 of the MIDs are shared with the original AudioSet data.

 We include a second version of labels for a subset of the evaluation set, corresponding to the evaluation numbers reported in our paper.
 This includes both positive (present) and negative (confirmed not present) labels, where the not-present labels were chosen to prefer confusable clips (e.g., clips that scored higher for that class under a classifier, despite being confirmed as negative), and both positive and negative clips were, as far as possible, balanced at around 150 excerpts per class (where a single excerpt can contribute up to 10 individual 960 ms segments).